-Internet /Intranet (Elective) EG3206EEX.5
+Internet /Intranet

-Year: III Part: II Total: 5 hours /week Lecture: 4 hours/week Tutorial: hour/week Practical: 2/2 hours/week Lab: hours/week
+Year: III Total: 5 hours /week Part: II Lecture: 4 hours/week Tutorial: hour/week

 The focus of this course is on the practical application of internetworking technologies to private intranets for information management and public internets for electronic commerce students will learn theoretical details, strategies for designing sites, techniques for creating their technical infrastructures, methods for developing content, and techniques for site deployment and management.
 Students will develop various intranet and internet applications and setup servers as part of practical session.